Oil Prices Lift Stocks Despite Lingering Trade Concerns | MarketScreener

 By Christopher Whittall

-Stocks in Europe and U.S. futures rose Wednesday, buoyed by gains in energy companies following a bump in oil prices.
+Stocks in Europe and U.S. futures inched higher Wednesday, supported by gains in energy companies following a bump in oil prices.

-The moves came even as markets in the Asia-Pacific region mostly headed lower on lingering trade concerns.
+The moves came even as markets in the Asia-Pacific region mostly headed lower on lingering trade worries.

-The Stoxx Europe 600 was up 0.5% recently, led by gains in oil-and-gas companies and mining stocks.
-Futures pointed to a 0.2% opening gain for the S&P 500 a day after a jump in energy stocks sent the blue-chip index higher.
+The Stoxx Europe 600 was up 0.3% recently, helped by gains in oil-and-gas companies and mining stocks.
+Futures pointed to a small opening gain for the S&P 500 a day after a jump in energy stocks sent the blue-chip index higher.

+Higher commodity prices helped provide some upward momentum for European stocks, with the Stoxx Europe 600 oil & gas subindex rising 1.3% and the basic resources subindex climbing 1.1%.

+Brent crude oil rose 0.2% to $79.21 a barrel, building on Tuesday's sharp rise as Hurricane Florence threatened the east coast of the U.S. and ongoing turmoil in Libya.
+Crude prices are up 3.1% this week and nearly 9% from a month ago as supply outlook has tightened partly due to sanctions curbing output from Iran.
+In metals, copper futures prices were up 0.7% at $5,923 a ton Wednesday.

 Ms. Mateos y Lago said she favors U.S. equities in the current environment, adding that U.S. companies have "more dynamic earnings [and] more dynamic sales growth."